stringparser/parth/readme.md

 The `parth` instance cache.
 Has 3 properties

  - `masterRE` : array containing a regular expression for each depth.
- - `regexps`: a matrix of one column and one row for each path depth set.
+ - `regexp`: a matrix of one column and one row for each path depth set.
- - `paths`: same as `regexps` but for the paths set.
+ - `paths`: same as `regexp` but for the paths set.
+Used at the begining of `parth.set` to see if the path was previosly set.

-### note mixed parths

-Mixed paths are based on space being the "separator" of them.
-As long as space is used as a separator alls good.

 ## why

-I need it for [runtime](https://github.com/stringparser/runtime) module.
+I need it for what is becoming an awesome, simple and complete [runtime](https://github.com/stringparser/runtime) module.

 ## install